raafat-hantoush/IH_RH_DA_FT_MAY_2022/Class_Materials/Case_Studies/Customer_Analysis_Case_Study/Activities.md

 <b>Important: for Activity 1, Activity 2 and  Activity 3 , please use the files [file1.csv](./Data/file1.csv), [file2.csv](./Data/file2.csv) and [file3.csv](./Data/file3.csv) from the Data folder.</b>
 ### Activity 1 (Monday)

 - Aggregate data into one Data Frame using Pandas.
+Pay attention that files may have different names for the same column. therefore, make sure that you unify the columns names before concating them.
 - Standardizing header names
 - Deleting and rearranging columns – delete the column customer as it is only a unique identifier for each row of data
 - Working with data types – Check the data types of all the columns and fix the incorrect ones (for ex. customer lifetime value and number of open complaints ).
 Hint: remove the percentage from the customer lifetime value and truncate it to an integer value.